 Will Fulker is in charge of all the Colts coaching for the Club and will direct the coaches for the Junior Academy too. eso please contact Will if you have any questions about the format of the sessions on 0738 338543 or firstname.lastname@example.org.
 Niamh Stewart is the manager of the Junior Academy and can be contacted on email@example.com.

 Our Academy Programme

 Our thriving Junior Academy section caters for complete beginners through to Under 10′s.
-This is up to and including Yr 5 at school.
-However this year our Yr 5s can opt to join the U11-U16 category and have a weekday training session too if they wish.
-Please advise the membership manager if you choose this option.
+This is up to and including Yr 4 at school.
+(When they get to Yr 5 they will join the U11-U16 group and then have a weekday training slot for their skills).

 As our Junior Academy involves a number of very young players, we constantly adapt the programme to suit the levels of ability and development of those involved.
 As per England Hockey Board’s guidelines, this means that we focus on “physical literacy” (i.e. agility, coordination and balance), as well as stick and ball work.
 The use of fun games and play, is a critical element of each child’s development.

 By setting good foundations for athletic performance at an early age, we optimise their ongoing development within the sport (for those involved in teaching or coaching sport, this is the first rung in what is known as “LTAD” or Long Term Athlete Development – for more information about LTAD, click here for the dedicated section on EHB’s website).

 Our Academy programme brings together elements of England Hockey’s Quicksticks syllabus, as well as incorporating game play, which we find is the best way to harness children’s enthusiasm for the sport and develop the core skills which are critical to their long term development.
 We organise and participate in a number of mini festivals.
 Details of forthcoming fixtures and tournaments will be provided on this page.